loganpkg/spot/README.md

     used as the start of a range).
 * Character sets cannot be empty.
-* All other characters in the set are treated literally, including backslashes (the ones that still remain after preprocessing) and operators.
+* All other characters in the set are treated literally, including backslashes (the ones that remain after preprocessing) and operators.

 ```
      End of character set